MicrosoftDocs/ATADocs/ATPDocs/atp-silent-installation.md

 ## Azure ATP sensor silent installation

 > [!NOTE]
-> When silently deploying the Azure ATP sensor via System Center Configuration Manager or other software deployment system, it is recommended to create two deployment packages:</br>- Net Framework 4.7 or later which may include rebooting the domain controller</br>- Azure ATP sensor. </br>Make the Azure ATP sensor package dependent on the deployment of the .Net Framework package deployment. </br>Get the [.Net Framework 4.7 or later offline deployment package](https://support.microsoft.com/help/3186497/the-net-framework-4-7-offline-installer-for-windows).
+> When silently deploying the Azure ATP sensor via System Center Configuration Manager or other software deployment system, it is recommended to create two deployment packages:</br>- Net Framework 4.7 or later which may include rebooting the domain controller</br>- Azure ATP sensor. </br>Make the Azure ATP sensor package dependent on the deployment of the .Net Framework package deployment. </br>Get the [.Net Framework 4.7 offline deployment package](https://support.microsoft.com/help/3186497/the-net-framework-4-7-offline-installer-for-windows).

 Use the following command to perform a fully silent install of the Azure ATP sensor: